Tottenham defender Alderweireld set to complete £13m move to Al-Duhail

 Alderweireld has said his final goodbyes to Tottenham supporters in a post on social media, which reads: "Six years, two homes, a Champions League final and so many memories.
 You made me feel a part of your club the moment I walked out at White Hart Lane and roared us on, no matter what, into our new, special, stadium.

-"Thank you first to the fans and then to my teammates, and every incredible member of the Surs' staff, backroom and beyond.
+"Thank you first to the fans and then to my team-mates, and every incredible member of the Spurs staff, backroom and beyond.

 "This club will always be in mine and my family's heart.
 Love Toby."